 9. Check your cat often for cold paws or ears and wet bellies.

-Be proactive about checking on your cat.
-Snow and ice can stick to you cat’s toes, so check his feet and his ears to make sure they aren’t too cold.
-Check his under belly to make sure he hasn’t gotten wet.
 Long-haired cats are especially prone to catching snow and ice between their toes and along their furry bellies.
-Know that you need to be constantly monitoring your cat for any signs that he may be getting too cold.
+Know that you need to be constantly monitoring your cat for any signs that they may be getting too cold.

 10. Limit your cat’s exposure to snow or ice to under an hour.

 If you live in a place that gets a lot of snow or ice, you have to be extra cautious about adventuring outdoors with your cat in the winter.
-When braving the cold and exploring in the snow, it’s best to limit the amount of time your cat spends outside to under an hour.
-Prolonged exposure to snow and nice can cause your cat’s paw pads to crack or his paws to freeze.
-Keep your winter adventures short!
+When braving the cold and exploring in the snow, it’s best to limit the amount of time your cat spends outside.
+Depending on the temperatures, this may mean limited your outing to under an hour or even under 15 minutes.

 11. Limit your cat’s ground time.